Concealed Carry Picture

 • This policy shall be reviewed annually by the Board.

-• Training programs and protocols shall be updated in collaboration with local law
+• Training programs and protocols shall be updated in collaboration with local law enforcement.

 12. Student Firearm Restrictions

-Students are prohibited from carrying, possessing, or transporting firearms on District
+All students are prohibited from carrying, possessing, or transporting firearms on District property or at school-sponsored events.

 • Violation of this provision will result in disciplinary action, including possible expulsion.